jupe/home.js/app/lib/TimeSeries/README.md

 TimeSeries
 ==========

-TimeSeries db library, which used hoard database background.
+TimeSeries db library, which use hoard database at background.

 Api:
 TimeSeries(cfg)